 New York Cheesecake

 Authentic New York Cheesecake is a tall, dense, and incredibly creamy style of cheesecake made with sour cream.
-The technique for mixing and baking makes the best cheesecake that doesn’t crack, even without a water bath!
-Pin it for Later »
+The techniques used for mixing and baking this classic cheesecake create the best cheesecake that doesn’t crack, no water bath required!

 New York Cheesecake Overview